64kramsystem/vga-passthrough/1_INTRODUCTION_TO_VGA_PASSTHROUGH.md

 This is not the case in real world: VGA Passthrough is not a very mature/supported technology yet, both in the software and hardware, and fixing certain issues is impossible without low-level knowledge of the technologies involved.

-Trying to hammer unsupporting hardware into working generally leads down the rabbit hole (where there is *always* one more change worth trying... that doesn't ultimately work), wasting large amounts of time and hair.
+Trying to hammer unsupported hardware to make it work generally leads down the rabbit hole (where there is *always* one more change worth trying... that doesn't ultimately work), wasting large amounts of time and hair.

-However mature though, the upside is that on systems where the VGA Passthrough works without tweaks, it's very solid, virtually with no issues.
+Independently of the maturity though, the upside is that on systems where the VGA Passthrough works without tweaks, it's very solid, virtually with no issues.

-For time-sensitive people, the best strategy is to briefly test if the system is compatible (by following this guide), and if it doesn't, to directly plan a system upgrade, without attempting any tweak.
+For time-sensitive people, my advice is to briefly test if the system is compatible (by following this guide), and if it doesn't, to plan a system upgrade, without attempting any tweak.

 [Previous: General introduction](README.md) | [Next: A word of caution](2_A_WORD_OF_CAUTION.md)